helix-coupler/resources/yellow-paper/README.md

 #### Stealth payments

-Helix2 hooks can be configured for bonds to receive stealth payments to a name via a stealth protocol such as [Umbra Protocol](https://github.com/ScopeLift/umbra-protocol).
+Helix2 hooks can be configured for bonds to receive stealth payments to a name via a stealth protocol such as [Umbra Protocol](https://github.com/ScopeLift/umbra-protocol) or [zkAztec](https://zk.money/).
+Note that this feature is also possible with ENS Resolver.

 #### Web3 social graphs